Remarks on the Small Cohen-Macaulay conjecture and new instances of maximal Cohen-Macaulay modules: Introduction

 \item For each $e>0$, $F^e_*(M)$ admits a decomposition $F^e_*(M) \cong \bigoplus_{i=1}^{n_e}M_{e,i}$ into $n_e$-number of non-zero $R$-direct summands.

 \item $\lim\limits_{e\rightarrow \infty}n_e=\infty$. \end{enumerate} Then for each $e\gg 0$, there is some $1\le i\le n_e$ such that $M_{e,i}$ is a maximal Cohen-Macaulay $R$-module. \end{theorem}

+In the nineties, Daniel Katz (\cite{KatzOnTheExistence}) proved the existence of maximal Cohen-Macaulay modules over the integral closure of some degree $p$ cyclic extensions of unramified regular local rings of mixed characteristic $p>0$.
 For other instances of non-Cohen-Macaulay rings over which maximal Cohen-Macaulay modules have been discovered, we refer the reader to \cite{MaMaximalCM}, \cite{SridharExistence}, \cite{SridharOnThe} and references therein (the main result of \cite{MaMaximalCM} shows that very small maximal Cohen-Macaulay modules do not exist in general).
 Now let us state our first main result.

 \begin{maintheorem} (Theorem \ref{TheoremMaximalCohenMacaulayModule}) Let $(R,\fm,k)$ be a quasi-Gorenstein local ring which is a homomorphic image of a Gorenstein ring.
 Suppose that there is a (possibly empty) regular sequence $\mathbf{y}$ of $R$ such that $R/\mathbf{y}R$ is quasi-Gorenstein and Buchsbaum of dimension $3$ and $\ell\big(H^{2}_{\fm}(R/\mathbf{y}R)\big)=1$.
 Then $R$ admits a maximal Cohen-Macaulay module.
 Namely, there is some $x\in 0:_RH^{\dim(R)-1}_{\fm}(R)$ such that $x,\mathbf{y}$ forms a regular sequence of $R$.
 Let $\Omega_{R}$ be the first syzygy of the canonical module $\omega_{R/xR}$ of $R/xR$ in the minimal free resolution of $\omega_{R/xR}$ over $R$.
 Then $\Omega_{R}$ is a maximal Cohen-Macaulay $R$-module of rank $2$. \end{maintheorem}